chattcp/docs/src/about-settings.md

 ## Chat note display enable

 Displaying Notes can help you understand data packets.
-This feature is particularly useful when you are not very familiar with the TCP protocol.
-However, once you become proficient with the TCP protocol, this feature may seem redundant.
+This feature is particularly useful when you are not very familiar with the TCP.
+However, once you become proficient with the TCP, this feature may seem redundant.

 Show notes: